Smith 4D Mag

 See the Smith 4D Mag

-Released last season and building on Smith’s popular I/O Mag snow goggle, the 4D Mag features a curved section at the bottom of the lens designed to greatly increase downward visibility.
+Building on Smith’s popular I/O Mag snow goggle, the newer 4D Mag features a curved section at the bottom of the lens designed to greatly increase downward visibility.
 We tested the high-end goggle over a full ski season and found that while the added field of vision may be overkill for some, it’s yet another high-quality Smith product.
 The 4D is extremely user-friendly with a fast lens-change system and delivers standout optics, fog prevention, and comfort.
 Below we break down our full experience with the 4D Mag.
 To see how it stacks up to the competition, see our article on the best ski goggles.

 Table of Contents